 2. White Poplar

-Poplars are deciduous trees that can grow up to 20 metres in height, and they have a white/grey trunk with smooth bark.
-They’re typically planted as ornamental trees, and they love deep moisture and their roots will typically stretch out for long distances in order to find water sources.
+Poplars are deciduous trees that can grow up to 20 metres tall, with white or grey trunks and smooth bark.
+They’re typically planted as ornamental trees and love deep, moist soil; their roots often stretch long distances to find water.

-They are known for blocking pipes, lifting up paving, and causing damage to foundations.
+They are known for blocking pipes, lifting paving, and causing damage to foundations.

 3. Evergreen Figs

-Evergreen figs, also known as ficuses, are pruned to have a ball at the top and grown as decoration in ornamental pots.
+Evergreen fig trees, also known as ficuses, are pruned to have a ball at the top and grown as decoration in ornamental pots.
 But if they’re grown in a garden, they can be problematic.
-The root systems of these trees are strong and aggressive, and they can cause damage to paving, sewerage pipes, retaining walls, and even foundations.
+The root systems of these trees are strong and aggressive, and they can cause damage to paving, sewer systems, retaining walls, and even foundations.

-Even when these trees are grown in pots, the roots are capable of escape.
-If the pot is not elevated, the roots might just grow out of the drainage holes of the pot and find soil to invade.
+Even when these trees are grown in pots, their roots can still escape.
+If the pot is not elevated, the roots might grow out of the drainage holes of the pot and find soil to invade.

 4. Evergreen Alders

-These are trees that can grow to incredibly large sizes, so they are not suitable for your typical backyard.
+These trees can grow to enormous sizes, so they are not suitable for a typical backyard.
 These roots are strong enough to lift fences, break pipes, and buckle paving.
 Their canopies can spread across multiple yards and block sunlight, all the while the roots use up all available space in the soil.
 In New South Wales, these trees are not permitted to be grown in backyards.

 5. Pride of Bolivia

-The Pride of Bolivia is a deciduous tree that is known for how fast it grows.
-It gets up to ten metres tall and is adaptable to most any environment.
-It can be recognized by its vibrant yellow/orange flowers and reddish/brown bark.
+The Pride of Bolivia is a deciduous tree known for its rapid growth.
+It can reach up to 10 metres tall and is adaptable to most environments.
+It can be recognised by its vibrant yellow/orange flowers and reddish/brown bark.

 While this tree is nice to look at, its root system is aggressive enough to lift driveways, damage foundations, and damage retaining walls.
 In many parts of Queensland, it is considered a harmful weed.